 Go back to Exodus 16.
 They are just recently out of Egypt.

 Exodus 16:3 And the children of Israel said to them [to Moses and Aaron], "Oh, that we had died by the hand of the LORD in the land of Egypt, when we sat by the pots of meat and when we ate bread to the full!
 For you have brought us out into this wilderness to kill this whole assembly with hunger."

 Were they upset or what?
 Were they grumbling or what?
 Were they griping or what?
 What were they griping about?
 They did not find what God was providing them to their liking.

 Exodus 16:8 Also Moses said, "This shall be seen when the LORD gives you meat to eat in the evening, and in the morning bread to the full; for the LORD hears your murmurings which you make against Him.

 When we are displeased with what God provides, it is calling Him into account.

 Exodus 16:8 "And what are we?
 Your murmurings are not against us but against the LORD."

-Now let us leave that and turn our attention more specifically to the biblical nation of Israel.
+Let us leave that and turn our attention more specifically to the biblical nation of Israel.
 I am doing this because I have found that there is a tendency among church members to disregard Israel as if it no longer exists, that it was a nation way back there in the past, but it is no longer here in the present.
 The tendency is to think only of the nation they are now living in, and that there is no responsibility to the biblical Israel.

+Now, wait a minute.
 Let us go to Amos 9 where God makes a significant statement.

 Amos 9:9 "For surely I will command, and will sift the house of Israel among all nations, as grain is sifted in a sieve; yet not the smallest grain shall fall to the ground.